miladaghamohamadnia/pycitylayers/README.md

 # pycitylayers

-This is a Python API to interact with Concordia CERC's open data and other available open portals.
+This is a Python API to interact with Concordia CERC's open data and other available external open portals.

 It uses GraphQL and PostGIS for geometrical queries.
+Meanwhile can handle CKAN backed data storages.

 ## Documentation